SEO Launch Pack – One Off

 I (Ben) have been doing SEO, especially what we call technical SEO, since 2001 since before it was called SEO and I’m always still learning.
 Basically you’ve got this situation where there is a sweet spot of organic traffic but really what you need to think about is that SEO is an accumulation of value and accumulation of strengths on your online presence.
 A strengthened meaning you’re basically trying to make your site better and better over time, getting stronger and stronger which means you can attack more and more competition.
 You can’t suddenly say hey, I want to rank for “children’s parties” no, because the competition is too high, you can’t just suddenly go from nowhere to the top and if you try and do that, you go out and do some crazy link building.
 People try this, they don’t have many links, so they buy tons, don’t do that, you just get penalised and it won’t last.

 What you need to do is think about well what’s in the sweet spot?
 What are the really good keywords?

 Often I’ll talk to clients about maybe using some advertising, it’s a hunt for the really good keywords before we get there, so effectively you start the journey right, you start maybe walking step by step, you’re moving, you’re getting stronger, you’re getting closer to where the sweet spot is where the good keywords are.
-But what you do is you send somebody there to try and do a reconnaissance, they go and do a bit of research, find a scout and they have a look and find out the good place to go and set up.
-You find which are the good keywords and that’s what AdWords and SEO can work on together.
-That’s really valuable, so I hope that’s helpful to understand the way commercial value works for each keyword and that there are keywords ranging from a lot of traffic to very small amounts of traffic and the competition is aligned with that.
+But what you do is you send somebody there to try and do reconnaissance, they go and do a bit of research, find a scout and they have a look and find out the good place to go and set up.
+You find which are the good keywords and that’s what AdWords and SEO Services can work on together.
+That’s really valuable, so I hope that’s helpful to understand the way commercial value works for each keyword and that there are keywords ranging from a lot of organic traffic to very small amount of visits and the competition is aligned with that.